roop/citron/docs/grammar-file.md

 into multiple lines, but either way, it has to end with a period.

-The RHS of a rule should contain only terminal or non-terminal symbols, so you can't specify alternativity (either this sequence of symbols or this other sequence of symbols) or optionality (this symbol may or may not come here) directly in a rule.
-Rather, you have to break that out into separate rules.
+The RHS of a rule should contain only terminal or non-terminal symbols, so we cannot specify alternativity (either this sequence of symbols or this other sequence of symbols) or optionality (this symbol may or may not come here) directly in a rule.
+Rather, we should break that out into separate rules.

 ### An example